Cup at coffee shop

 • Consultation launched on 22 August.

-• Consultation will be open for 12 weeks and will close on 14 November
+• Consultation was open for 12 weeks and closed on 14 November

 FAQs